Welcome to Systems Winners, your CCTV specialists.

 Need on-site servicing?
 Users of CCTV system may not know this BUT that DVR and those cameras that are mounted up the wall NEED a regular clean up.
 If you are not savy at opening the DVR up or just simply don't feel like climbing up to clean the cameras' lenses - give us a CALL.

-Regular maintenance service (ad hoc or on contract) is to ensure that dirt (lots of them) do not clog up the internal ventilation fan, and that layers of the dirt do not act as top-level "conductor" to all the surface-mounted chips and components.
+Regular maintenance service (ad hoc or on contract) is to ensure that dirt (lots of them) do not clog up the internal ventilation fan of the DVR, and that layers of the dirt do not act as top-level "conductor" to all the surface-mounted chips and components.
 Sometimes, small lizards do end up as dried stuff within the DVR or the power distribution box.

 DVR versus NVR?
 In its simplest form , a DVR usually has 4, 8, 16 or 32 physical BNC ports at the back panel.
 This is where cables run from here to all over the premises - a cable for each analogue CCTV camera.